pranigopu/artificialIntelligence-in-games/lab2/README.md

 ### Tournament vs. game
 A game is a single run of a game, whereas a tournament includes repetitions of a single game with multiple matchups (between players).
 A tournament is created simply by specifying the number of matchups are more than 1 (we shall see where to indicate the number of matchups later).
 When talking about tournaments here, we are speaking specifically about "Round Robin" tournaments, wherein a single game and matchup is repeated sequentially.

-## Running tournaments, creating agents & gathering data
+## Running tournaments for available agents & gathering data
 ### Issues with the previous way of running games
 In the last session, we saw the use of the "Game" class to run the desired game with the GUI.
 Here, we faced two issues: